Day 1 of a Year Long Road Trip Along America’s Scenic Byways

 Horsethief Spring, according to Reader’s Digest got its name from horse trafficking in the 1800’s.
 Horses were smuggled from the Ouachita Mountains to Texas.
 The bandits’ activities were so blatant that the route was dubbed Horsethief Trail and the watering hole where they camped – Horsethief Spring.

 Finally I decided to go for a hike.
 The folks manning the Visitor’s Center clued me in on a short loop called Mountain Top Trail.
 I figured that would be better than setting out on the 192 mile Ouachita National Recreation Trail.

-I think the hardest it rained all day was the 45 mintues the dogs and I set out hiking.
-I briefly thought about geocaching, but it was just too wet, and Petey’s face said, I want back in the van!
+I think the hardest it rained all day was the 45 mintues the dogs and I went hiking.
+I briefly thought about geocaching, but it was just too wet, and Petey’s face said, I want back in VANilla!
 If it weren’t the first day, I probably wouldn’t have been so gung ho to walk in the deluge.
-At least the shower washed the bug grave yard off the front of my van and force me to pull in early and learn van camping techniques.
+At least the shower washed the bug grave yard off the front of my van and forced me to pull in early and learn camper van techniques.
 So far everything is taking about 3 times longer…which container is the flashlight in…where are my cotton balls?

 I crossed into Arkansas before settling on the campgrounds at Queen Wilhelmina State Park .
 The lodge where you check in is named for the original structure built by investors from the Netherlands in 1898.
 According to Reader’s Digest, the investors had hoped if they named the hotel after the queen, then Queen Wilhelmina would come visit.
 She never came, and the hotel failed a few years later.
 Off to Hot Springs, Arkansas tomorrow where I will begin the Scenic Highway 7 drive.
 ETB